matrix-org/matrix-spec-proposals/proposals/4023-unsigned-thread-id.md

 ## Alternatives

 If "[MSC3051: A scalable relation format](https://github.com/matrix-org/matrix-spec-proposals/pull/3051)"
-was to be adopted, this MSC would be nulled.
+were to be adopted, second-order relations could specify their thread directly as one of the relationships, in which case this MSC would become unnecessary.
+However, that MSC is a longer term evolution of the protocol and will take time for the ecosystem to adopt.
+This MSC is intended as a much shorter term fix.

 ## Security considerations